2013 United Kingdom local elections: Non-metropolitan county councils

 All 27 county councils for areas with a two-tier structure of local governance had all of their seats up for election.
 These were first-past-the-post elections in a mixture of single-member and multi-member electoral divisions.

 †The Conservatives won control of the council in the 2009 elections but lost their majority during its term.

 Unitary authorities

-Eight single-tier unitary authorities held elections.
+Seven single-tier unitary authorities held elections.
 Seven of these had all of their seats up for election, whilst one, Bristol, elected a third of its seats.
 These are first-past-the-post elections in a mixture of single-member and multi-member wards.

+Isles of Scilly

+The Council of the Isles of Scilly was created by the Local Government Act 1888, meaning they lie outside the classifications of authorities used in the rest of England.

 Mayoral elections

 Two elections for directly elected mayors were held, who act as council leader.
 These are elected using the Supplementary Vote system.
 Hartlepool's referendum in November 2012 resulted in the post being abolished from May 2013.

 Wales

 In Wales, a single council, the Isle of Anglesey, was up for election.
 This election was postponed in 2012, when all other Welsh councils were elected, in order to allow an electoral review to take place for the council.